Pantyhose-X/awesome/README.md

 *   [m0rtem/CloudFail](https://github.com/m0rtem/CloudFail) - Utilize misconfigured DNS and old database records to find hidden IP's behind the CloudFlare network

 *   [megadose/OnionSearch](https://github.com/megadose/OnionSearch) - OnionSearch is a script that scrapes urls on different .onion search engines.

+*   [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Your GenAI Second Brain 🧠  A personal productivity assistant (RAG) ⚡️🤖 Chat with your docs (PDF, CSV, ...)  & apps using Langchain, GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, Ollama, LLMs, Groq  that you can share with users !
+Local & Private alternative to OpenAI GPTs & ChatGPT powered by retrieval-augmented generation.

 *   [LAION-AI/Open-Assistant](https://github.com/LAION-AI/Open-Assistant) - OpenAssistant is a chat-based assistant that understands tasks, can interact with third-party systems, and retrieve information dynamically to do so.